drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 * If you remove an OSD and clean the LVM physical volume, a new OSD will be created automatically.

-To disable the automatic creation of OSD on available devices, use the ``unmanaged`` parameter:

 If you want to avoid this behavior (disable automatic creation of OSD on available devices), use the ``unmanaged`` parameter:

 .. prompt:: bash #

   ceph orch apply osd --all-available-devices --unmanaged=true

 .. note::

     Keep these three facts in mind:

     - The default behavior of ``ceph orch apply`` causes cephadm constantly to reconcile.
 This means that cephadm creates OSDs as soon as new drives are detected.

     - Setting ``unmanaged: True`` disables the creation of OSDs.
 If ``unmanaged: True`` is set, nothing will happen even if you apply a new OSD service.

     - ``ceph orch daemon add`` creates OSDs, but does not add an OSD service.

 * For cephadm, see also :ref:`cephadm-spec-unmanaged`.